 Students who reach an intervention point within an enrollment period as indicated by a pattern of non-attendance shall be counseled either by the instructor and/or student services staff.
 An educational contract may be completed by the instructor or student services staff to place the student on attendance probation.
-Any further absences during the remainder of the semester that exceed the mandatory absence limited will result in withdrawal.

-Students who have been withdrawn for attendance reasons may not re-enter their program without meeting with a student services representative.
+Students who have been withdrawn for attendance reasons may not re-enter their program without meeting with a student services representative, program instructor or a designee.
 Any student who is withdrawn from a program three (3) times within a twelve month period may not be allowed to re-enter that program for a period of two (2) consecutive enrollment periods.
 It may be necessary for students to wait until it is academically appropriate to re-enter if the course they are enrolled in is not being taught at the time they are eligible to re-enter.